silentTester/hotel-booking-journey/README.md

 - Allows incorrect names - No regex validation for text fields, e.g allows numbers for names.
 - Allows check-in/out dates to be an integer directly, makes the app treat that integer as a timestamp.
 - Allows check-out date to be before check-in date.
+- Allows bookings in the past.
 - Allows invalid check-in date e.g. 31-02-2019 which is converted to 03-03-2019.
 - Allows check-in/out dates from the past e.g. before current month or previous day.
-- Allows invalid/astronomical figures in price (e.g 23421342233232342).
-- Allows invalid/astronomical names.
+- Allows invalid/astronomical values e.g. price (2342134223342)& names.
 - Allows negative price e.g. -500.

 # Exploratory Tests